How has Boris Johnson responded to claims of Covid rule-busting parties?

 The PM is in hot water again - but it is not the first time he’s faced criticism over alleged rule-breaking events during the pandemic.

-Boris Johnson remains in hot water amid allegations surrounding a string of parties that allegedly took place in Downing Street during England’s first lockdown in May 2020.
+Boris Johnson remains in hot water amid allegations surrounding a string of parties that allegedly took place in Downing Street during England’s first lockdown in May, November and December 2020 and April 2021.

-Having initially said in December he was “sickened” at the prospect of staff ignoring social restrictions, the prime minister has been forced to admit to the House of Commons that he himself attended at least one such event as more and more stories continue to play out in the newspapers about further illicit gatherings that reputedly took place behind closed doors while the British public obeyed tough restrictions.
+Having initially said last month that he was “sickened” at the prospect of No 10 staff ignoring social restrictions, the prime minister has been forced to admit to the House of Commons that he himself attended at least one such event as more and more stories continue to play out in the newspapers about further illicit gatherings that reputedly took place behind closed doors while the British public obeyed tough restrictions.

-Senior civil servant Sue Gray is currently carrying out an inquiry into the affair and could turn in her report before the end of the week, although no strict timeline has been set.
+Senior civil servant Sue Gray is currently carrying out an inquiry into the affair and is expected to turn in her report this week, although no strict timeline has been set.

 For now, Mr Johnson hs apologised, expressed empathy for the public fury in light of the personal sacrifices millions had made and implored his critics to await the outcome of Ms Gray’s inquiry before passing judgement - a tactic that has done little to quell the anger felt by many across the country.